ghc-proposals/ghc-proposals/proposals/0000-add-GC-traceable-pointers.md

 ...
 ```

 User could continue to use rules to rewrite custom string type to use `GAddr#`.
-This change is breaking, and not necessary to be implemented in this proposal.
+This change is breaking, and not necessarily to be implemented in this proposal.

 ## Effect and Interactions